Scientists Capture First Birth Of A Planet

 The scientists captured a photograph, which they say is the very first direct image of the birth of a planet still forming around a star.

-It's a major finding for those of us on Earth, a 4.5 billion year old planet.
+It's a major finding for those of us on Earth, a 4.5-billion-year-old planet.

-The newly discovered planet may be young, but it's huge: many times the size of Jupiter, which could fit 1,300 planet Earths inside of it.
+The newly discovered planet may be young, but it's huge: many times the size of Jupiter, which could fit 1,300 planet Earths inside.

 The images provide useful information about how planets, including those in our own solar system, form.